-Learning Objective Year Competency The resident will be able to obtain a history from a patient with a 1,2 IP,PC smell or taste disorder and perform a complete physical exam of the nose, both externally and intranasally, using head mirror / headlight, flexible nasopharyngoscope, and sinus endoscope.
+Competency Key found on page 28 Learning Objective Year Competency The resident will be able to obtain a history from a patient with a 1,2 IP,PC smell or taste disorder and perform a complete physical exam of the nose, both externally and intranasally, using head mirror / headlight, flexible nasopharyngoscope, and sinus endoscope.
 The resident will be able to perform an evaluation of taste and 1,2 PC smell and describe a differential diagnosis for these disorders.
 The resident will be able to describe the anatomy and physiology 1,2 MK of sense of smell.
 The resident will be able to describe the detailed anatomy of the 1,2 MK nose and paranasal sinuses.
 The resident will be able to describe plain sinus x-rays, MRI, and 1,2,3 PC, MK CT scans of the paranasal sinuses.
 The resident will be able to diagnose sinusitis (acute and 1,2 PC chronic), allergic rhinitis, nasal tumors, and nasal fractures.
-The resident will be able to differentiate between types of 3,4 MK chronic sinusitis ie eosinophilic vs noneosinophlic and polypoid versus nonpolypoid

-The resident will understand indications for medical and surgical 3 MK management of acute and chronic sinusitis The resident will understand variations that occur in chronic sinusitis including allergic fungal, aspirin exacerbated respiratory disease, cystic fibrosis, ciliary dyskinesia, immunodeficiency 3,4 MK The resident will perform maxillary antrostomy, anterior ethmoidectomy, sphenoidotomy 3 PC The resident will perform posterior ethmoidectomy and frontal 5 Sinusotomy The resident will perform Caldwell luc procedure 4 PC The resident will perform frontal sinus trephination 3 PC The resident will perform endoscopic ligation of the 4 PC sphenopalatine artery 4 rc The resident will be able to perform a Draf III and frontal sinus 5 PC, MK obliteration and when to perform appropriate procedure The resident will be able to evaluate the patient with epistaxis, identify the risk factors for recurrent epistaxis, and demonstrate a methodical successful treatment algorithm for control of anterior and posterior epistaxis.
-1,2 PC Perform removal of foreign body from nose.
+The resident will be able to differentiate between types of 3,4 MK chronic sinusitis ie eosinophilic vs noneosinophlic and polypoid versus nonpolypoid The resident will understand indications for medical and surgical 3 MK management of acute and chronic sinusitis The resident will understand variations that occur in chronic 3,4 MK sinusitis including allergic fungal, aspirin exacerbated respiratory disease, cystic fibrosis, ciliary dyskinesia, immunodeficiency The resident will perform maxillary antrostomy, anterior 3 PC ethmoidectomy, sphenoidotomy The resident will perform posterior ethmoidectomy and frontal 5 sinusotomy The resident will perform Caldwell luc procedure 4 PC The resident will perform frontal sinus trephination 3 PC The resident will perform endoscopic ligation of the 4 PC sphenopalatine artery The resident will be able to perform a Draf III and frontal sinus 5 PC, MK obliteration and when to perform appropriate procedure The resident will be able to evaluate the patient with epistaxis, 1,2 PC identify the risk factors for recurrent epistaxis, and demonstrate a methodical successful treatment algorithm for control of anterior and posterior epistaxis.
+Perform removal of foreign body from nose.
 1,2 PC Perform simple closed reduction of nasal fracture.
 1,2 PC The resident will become proficient at performing septoplasty.
-3 PC The resident will be able to describe the TNM classification of paranasal tumors.
-1,2 MK The resident should understand the indications for open versus endoscopic resection of tumors of the paranasal sinuses and be able to perform endoscopic and open maxillectomy 4 PC, MK The resident should be able to perform lateral rhinotomy for removal of nasal tumors.
-4 PC The resident will able to perform cranial facial resections.
+3 PC The resident will be able to describe the TNM classification of 1,2 MK paranasal tumors.
+The resident should understand the indications for open versus 4 PC, MK endoscopic resection of tumors of the paranasal sinuses and be able to perform endoscopic and open maxillectomy The resident should be able to perform lateral rhinotomy for 4 PC removal of nasal tumors.
+The resident will able to perform cranial facial resections.
 5 PC The resident will perform rhinectomy with reconstructions.
-5 PC The resident will be able to identify and perform endoscopic repair of CSF rhinorrhea 5 PC, MK The resident will be able to perform and endoscopic approach to the skull base for combined neurosurgical procedures as well as appropriate closure of the defect 5 PC, MK The resident will understand indications for and perform endoscopic orbital procedures including orbital decompression and dacryocystorhinostomy 5 PC, MK The resident will master intraoperative and radiologic anatomy of the paranasal sinuses and skull base 4 PC, MK The residents should be prepared to teach the procedures and evaluations learned in the previous years.
-5 IPC
+5 PC The resident will be able to identify and perform endoscopic 5 PC, MK repair of CSF rhinorrhea The resident will be able to perform and endoscopic approach to 5 PC, MK the skull base for combined neurosurgical procedures as well as appropriate closure of the defect The resident will understand indications for and perform 5 PC, MK endoscopic orbital procedures including orbital decompression and dacryocystorhinostomy The resident will master intraoperative and radiologic anatomy 4 PC, MK of the paranasal sinuses and skull base The residents should be prepared to teach the procedures and 5 IPC evaluations learned in the previous years.